 The passage from the Daodejing in Chapter 25 presents a cosmological perspective that delves into the concept of time within the context of primal chaos.
-The phrase (you wu hun cheng, xian tian di sheng) signifies a pre-existent state of undifferentiated wholeness and chaos before the formation of the heavens and the earth.
-This notion of undifferentiated wholeness, known as primal chaos or " " (hundun), is situated in timelessness (Chai, 2014).
+The phrase 有物混成、先天地生 (you wu hun cheng, xian tian di sheng) signifies a pre-existent state of undifferentiated wholeness and chaos before the formation of the heavens and the earth.
+This notion of undifferentiated wholeness, known as primal chaos or "混沌" (hundun), is situated in timelessness (Chai, 2014).
 This cosmological framework is timeless, where distinctions and order have yet to manifest.
 The manifestation passage signifies the initiation of time and the commencement of the cosmic order through the emergence of the Dao as the ultimate reality (Jhou, 2020).
-Time is viewed as a transformative catalyst that facilitates the emergence of the heavens and the earth, enabling the development of diverse phenomena.
+Time is viewed as a transformative catalyst that facilitates the emergence of distinctions and the unfolding of the cosmic order.
+It marks the transition from primal chaos to the structured existence of the heavens and the earth, enabling the development of diverse phenomena.
 Time assumes a pivotal role in the process of creation and transformation within the cosmological framework presented in the passage.

-Furthermore, the passage implies that time is intimately connected to the notion of way-making Qao).
+Furthermore, the passage implies that time is intimately connected to the notion of way-making (Dao).
 Way-making is presented as a timeless and all-pervading force that transcends temporal boundaries.
 It is described as grand and associated with passing, distancing, and returning.
 This suggests that time governs the cyclical patterns and movements within the cosmic order in conjunction with the way-making.

-In summary, the passage acknowledges the significance of time within chaos by highlighting its transformative role in the emergence of the cosmos.
+This passage acknowledges the significance of time within chaos by highlighting its transformative role in the emergence of the cosmos.
 It emphasises the transition from an undifferentiated, timeless state to a structured and ordered existence.
 Time is intricately linked to the concept of way-making, representing the cyclical nature of the cosmic order and the continuous flow of transformation.
 This cosmological perspective offers insights into the interplay between time, primal chaos, and the universe's unfolding within the Dao framework.

-Chai (2014) described the Dao as ineffable, indescribable, and timeless, but it is experienced through its manifestations in the world.
-Ontologically, the Dao is emblematic of absolute reality and births the One (yi), an entity composed of prephenomenological forms yet to differentiate (Goulding, 2021).
+(2014)described the Dao as ineffable, Chai indescribable, and timeless, but it is experienced through its manifestations in the world.
+Ontologically, the Dao is emblematic of absolute reality and births the One (yi), an entity composed of pre-phenomenological forms yet to differentiate (Goulding, 2021).
 As the arrow of time moves forward, the One metamorphoses, giving rise to wanwu 'ten thousand things,' symbolizing our experienced and lived reality.
 Regardless of their apparent diversity, these entities are interconnected, sharing a common origin in the Dao.
 Jhou (2020) asserted that the Dao, described as infinite, indeterminate, and eternal, first presents itself as mere possibilities, then self-differentiates into the One, and subsequently into a multitude of existences.
 This signifies a transformative process in which the Dao, through self-differentiation, brings forth all things in the cosmos.
 However, the Dao's timelessness is contingent upon a conscious observer's absence.
 Dao transcends time.
 Wang and Li (2023) differentiated time as transcendental time or empirical time.

-Its complexity stems from the fact that there are two distinct concepts of time: the temporality of empirical things, which is constructed as a finitely continuous temporal succession that is perceptible, and the temporality of the shapeless dao, which is conceived of as a transcendental and infinitely continuous temporal succession that is imperceptible (Wang & Li, 2023, p.
+Its complexity stems from the fact that there are two distinct concepts of time: the temporality of empirical things, which is constructed as a finitely continuous temporal succession that is perceptible, and the temporality of the shapeless dao 道, which is conceived of as a transcendental and infinitely continuous temporal succession that is imperceptible (Wang & Li, 2023, p.
 1).